 Method 3 - Dust Drywall

-If you don’t have a vacuum cleaner, you can rent one at a department store.
+you don’t have a vacuum cleaner, consider renting one from a department store.

 When selecting a vacuum cleaner, prioritize models equipped with high-efficiency air filters to effectively trap drywall dust.